-Located in the heart of northeast Iceland, a mere 105 kilometres south of the Arctic Circle, Lake Mývatn was shaped through the years by repeated volcanic eruptions and seismic activity.
-At an altitude of 277 metres, the landscape around the lake is a panorama of lava, crater and cave formations, mountains, and sweeping wetlands.
+Located in the heart of northeast Iceland, a mere 100 kilometres south of the Arctic Circle, Lake Mývatn was shaped through the years by repeated volcanic eruptions and seismic activity.
+At an altitude of more than 275 metres, the landscape around the lake is a panorama of lava, crater and cave formations, mountains and sweeping wetlands

-When it arrives at the basin, the thermal water has a temperature of 130°C before it is cooled to a blissful 36-40°C. It contains a large amount of minerals and, due to its chemical composition, bacteria and vegetation cannot survive in the lagoon, making it chloride and disinfectant free.
+When it arrives at the basin, the thermal water has a temperature of 130 degrees before it is cooled to a blissful 36 to 40 degrees.
+It contains a large amount of minerals and due to its chemical composition bacteria and vegetation cannot survive in the lagoon, making it chloride and disinfectant free.